Holiday hacks: how to dye eggs for Easter.

 To control the dyeing process, it’s better not to boil the eggs directly with the red flowers but to place the boiled eggs in the prepared broth and let them sit in the dye for one hour to several hours, depending on the desired depth of blue color.

 Pour boiling water over the hibiscus (about 70 g of tea per 1 liter of water) and add 2 tablespoons of vinegar to the pot.
 Let the broth steep for 15 minutes.
-To achieve an even color on the shells, strain the broth, but for artistic “painting,” leave the tea leaves in during the dyeing process.
+To achieve an even color on the shell, strain the broth, but for artistic “painting,” leave the tea leaves in during the dyeing process.

 How to Dye Eggs with Red Cabbage